tabletcorry/haxby/README.md

 is primarily intended for developemental efforts.

 # Usage
+`haxby help` has been implemented, so it should be considered a main resource for trying to use haxby.

 Commands in haxby are executed using modes, ala `haxby init` or `haxby stop`.

 A general workflow for haxby is to create a database with `haxby newdb name`